guptabless/Clickjacker/README.md

 # YouCanBeFramed
-A tool which checks click-jacking vulnerability and generates the POC for it .
+A tool which checks clickjacking vulnerability and generates the POC for it .

 ## Requirment:
 ### packages